plumed/installation-instructions/Installation.md

 executable to <code>$(prefix)/bin</code>, the libraries to <code>$(prefix)/lib</code>, the include files to <code>$(prefix)/include</code>, and the documentation to <code>$(prefix)/shared/doc/plumed</code>.
 A directory called
 <code>$(prefix)/lib/plumed</code> is also created by this command.
 This directory contains several other files, including
-the patch files and the object files that are used for static patching.
+the patch files and the object files that are used for static patching.</p>
 <p><code>$(prefix)</code> here is the directory specified using the <a onclick="openModal('prefix')">--prefix</a> keyword of the configure script.</p>
 <p>Once PLUMED has been installed using the <code>make install</code> command you can delete the original compilation directory
 or you can recompile a different PLUMED version in the same place.
 You should not delete any of the installed files, however, as